 This class has a scientific title for one of the most fundamental elements of fly fishing: aquatic entomology and its direct relationship to proper fly selection.
 It’s a class about bugs and a bug’s life!
 Learn how to connect the dots between local hatches, insect lifecycles, and choosing the most productive patterns while fishing.
 This class serves as a terrific precursor to our 2-day Advanced Lecture and Streamside Entomology Class.
 Pair this class with our Fly Tying series of courses to master the hatch.

 3 Hour Intro Class Cost: $30

-If you want a little more detail and a more complete instruction, then check out our Discover Fly Fishing Class.
-In this 3-hour Introduction, participants will have hands-on experiences to explore the following topics:
+If you want a little more detail with more complete instruction, then check out our Discover Fly Fishing Class.
+In this 3-hour introduction, participants will have hands-on experiences to explore the following topics:

 - What is fly fishing?